 NLBB’s main goals are to carry out fundamental studies in the interdisciplinary areas of bio/nanotribology, bio/nanomechanics and bio/nanomaterials characterization and applications to bio/nanotechnology.
 The scope of the research includes the development of theoretical models, development of sophisticated instrumentation and techniques, fabrication of nanostructures, and the acquisition of research data for fundamental understanding.
 Measurement of mechanical and electrical properties of nanostructures is carried out.
 Self-assembled monolayers and perfluoropolyether lubricant and ionic liquid films are developed for micro/nanostructures.
 Biomolecular films are studied for biomedical applications.
 In particular, bioadhesion, friction and wear issues are addressed.
 Another main goal is to develop bio-inspired nanostructured surfaces.
 There is a large activity on superhydrophobic and self-cleaning surfaces with low drag (Lotus effect) and interfaces with smart adhesion (Gecko feet).
 There are also research activities in nanoprobe based data recording technology and beauty care products (hair, hair conditioner, and skin cream).
 Instrumentation used in the lab includes atomic force microscopy/scanning tunneling microscopy (AFM/STM), microtriboapparatus, nanoindenter, and industrial simulators.

-The research activity is truly interdisciplinary, embodying materials science, physics, physical chemistry, biomedical engineering, biotribology, lubricant rheology, mechanics, applied mathematics, and bio/nanomaterials characterization and applications to bio/nanotechnology and biomimetics.
+The research activity is truly interdisciplinary, embodying materials science, physics, physical chemistry, biomedical engineering, biotribology, lubricant rheology, mechanics, applied mathematics, bio/nanomaterials characterization, biomimetics, and applications to bio/nanotechnology.